• Skip to primary navigation

 Jeff Nippard shares his favorite push, pull, legs routine

-Jeff Nippard is a drug-free bodybuilder and powerlifter with a massive physique and serious work ethic.
+Jeff Nippard is a drug-free bodybuilder and powerlifter with a massive physique and serious work ethic, known for his incredible physique and super strength.
 With a large following on social media, he uses his platform to promote himself and inspire others to see the gains they want to most, such as through the smartest push, pull, legs routine.

-When it comes to working hard, looking to the pros and those who have gone before us is a great way to boost all our gains.
+When it comes to working hard, looking to the pros and those who have gone before us and taking notes, copying their routines, is a great way to boost all our gains.
 They’ve done it before and are living proof of what can happen when you grind in the gym.
-So many websites and influencers claim to know exactly how to get a massive and shredded physique but at the end of the day, why not look to bodybuilding, powerlifting, and athletic legends for that sought after advice.
+So many websites and influencers claim to know exactly how to get a massive and shredded physique but at the end of the day they are just cookie cutter programs.
+Why not look to bodybuilding, powerlifting, and athletic legends for that sought after advice?
 They’ve done it before and the work certainly shows on them.

 Jeff Nippard is one who knows exactly what is needed to see real gains.
 With this push, pull, legs workout, your whole body is sure to be fired up to see real growth.